bayu-wilson/1DRT_quantify_reion_fronts/pbs_scripts/readme.txt

 Parameter space study using inhomogeneous density skewers where a time independent, plane parallel source luminosity is used.
 Different I-front speeds are explored using a few different source luminosities as well as the density fluctuations (I-fronts slow down through over-densities).
 The input parameters are from parameters_input/input_params/fd_April_params.txt.

 fd_cell_size_convergence.pbs
-For the inhomogeneous density field, cell size convergence test in the appendeix.
+For the inhomogeneous density field, cell size convergence test in the appendix.

 ud_cell_size_convergence.pbs
 For the uniform density field, cell size convergence test in the appendix.